Microsoft SQL Server: Service

 SQL Server also includes an assortment of add-on services.
 While these are not essential for the operation of the database system, they provide value added services on top of the core database management system.
 These services either run as a part of some SQL Server component or out-of-process as Windows Service and presents their own API to control and interact with them.

+SQL Server Agent

+SQL Server Agent is a component of Microsoft SQL Server which schedules jobs and handles other automated tasks.
+It runs as a Windows service so it can start automatically when the system boots or it can be started manually.

+Typical system tasks performed include scheduling maintenance plans (such as backups), handling Reporting Services subscriptions and performing log shipping sub-tasks (backup, copy, restore & check).
+User tasks, such as scheduling some T-SQL or command line statement are also common.

+SQLAgent has support for operators and alerts, so that administrators can be notified, e.g. by email.

 Machine Learning Services

 The SQL Server Machine Learning services operates within the SQL server instance, allowing people to do machine learning and data analytics without having to send data across the network or be limited by the memory of their own computers.
 The services come with Microsoft's R and Python distributions that contain commonly used packages for data science, along with some proprietary packages (e.g. revoscalepy, RevoScaleR, microsoftml) that can be used to create machine models at scale.

 Analysts can either configure their client machine to connect to a remote SQL server and push the script executions to it, or they can run a R or Python scripts as an external script inside a T-SQL query.
 The trained machine learning model can be stored inside a database and used for scoring.